-This is but one topic we cover at our seminars, and discuss in our consultations.
+Investments are but one topic we cover at our seminars, and discuss in our consultations.
 Retirement can be a time of great joy and freedom.
 But leaving aspects of your finances unaddressed, adds uncertainty and stress.
 It's why it is so important to look beyond just your investments.
 In our free, initial consultations we review these five critical areas:

 - 1. Protection how do you protect against disasters such as a fire, lawsuits and health issues? - 2.
 Estate Planning what is the best estate plan for you and for your heirs?
 Is the one you have set up properly?
-And did you know that no matter how good, your estate plan likely does not cover your biggest assets? - 3.
+And did you know that no matter how good, your estate plan likely does not cover your biggest assets?
+They certainly don't govern IRAs, 401ks, 403bs, 457s, Roth IRAs, life insurance or annuities. - 3.
 Income Taxes we'd all like to pay less income taxes, but how?
 Tax planning is becoming harder and harder to find.
 Your tax preparer is likely overworked, and doesn't have the time, or expertise, to tax plan in consideration of your entire financial picture.
 We strive to suggest strategies to save taxes over time for you, for your spouse, and for your heirs. - 4.
 Retirement the biggest question we get is "do I have enough money?"
 If you've not yet retired, you can always decide to delay, assuming it's your choice.
 But if you're already retired, you need to resolve this as early as possible, so smaller changes can make a bigger impact.
 Our Family Index will tell you a lot about what you need to know. - 5.
 Investments when asked how they pick investments, we receive a variety of answers.
-Most say they look at 5 or 10 year returns and assume those will continue into the future.
+Most say they look at 5- or 10-year returns, and assume those will continue into the future.
 Some get tips from friends or off the internet.
-Still others are frozen with indecision and don't really know what they have, or even when or how they got them.
-This is especially problematic for surviving widows and widowers who were not the partner "in charge" of the investments.
-While any of these can work for a time, many if not most, will ultimately fail, especially in bear markets.
+Still others are frozen with indecision, and don't really know what they have, or even when or how they got them.
+This is especially problematic for surviving widows and widowers, who were not the partner "in charge" of the investments.
+While any of these can work for a time, many, if not most, will ultimately fail, especially in bear markets.
 We think it's critical to understand how much risk you are taking, what the downside could be, and to decide, BEFORE IT HAPPENS, if you can financially survive.
 If not, you need to implement a strategy to minimize this risk, again, before it happens.